List of botanists

 This is a list of botanists who have Wikipedia articles, in alphabetical order by surname.
 The List of botanists by author abbreviation is mostly a list of plant taxonomists because an author receives a standard abbreviation only when that author originates a new plant name.

-Botany is one of the few sciences which can boast, since the Middle Ages, of a substantial participation by women.
+Botany is one of the few sciences which has had, since the Middle Ages, substantial participation by women.